Framework List

 Webpack File Loader

-In some cases, especially with older versions, and when using webpack, you may encounter some problems.
-Especially:
+In some cases, especially with older versions of frameworks and when using webpack, you may encounter the problem that no appropriate loader is set up:

 1module.exports = {